 In addition, the lock table might store intent locks, with the same lock type as previously shown.
-In some cases, a user might need to register their possible intent to lock an item, so that other users cannot place a lock on the item.
+In some cases, a user might need to register his or her possible intent to lock an item, so that other users cannot place a lock on the item.